cirruslabs/cirrus-ci-docs/docs/guide/macOS.md

 #### macOS Monterey

 * `monterey-base` - vanilla macOS with Brew and Command Line Tools pre-installed.
-* `monterey-xcode-NN` - based of `catalina-base` with Xcode NN and couple other packages pre-installed:
+* `monterey-xcode-NN` - based off `monterey-base` with Xcode NN and couple other packages pre-installed:
   `cocoapods`, `fastlane`, `rake` and `xctool`.
 [Flutter](https://flutter.dev/) and Android SDK/NDK are also pre-installed.

 List of available Xcode versions: